 When flying from one location to another, the team typically flies in a loose formation at approximately 300 meters in altitude.

 The Hawk aircraft of the "Red Arrows" was designed by Hawker Siddeley (now British Aerospace - BAe), as both a basic trainer and weapons trainer aircraft.
 It is perhaps one of the most popular trainer aircraft in the world.
 The plane differs from the standard trainer by having a smoke system fitted.
-This smoke system is installed in a pod (similar to the Aden Gun pod) which is further divided internally into three tanks each which have pipes leading from them to allow fluids to be injected into the jet engine exhaust where they are vaporized.
+This smoke system is installed in a pod (similar to the Aden Gun pod) which is further divided internally into three tanks, each of which have pipes leading from them to allow fluids to be injected into the jet engine exhaust where they are vaporized.
 For the white smoke, the fluid in these tanks is plain diesel fuel (DERV).
 The red and blue colors are produced by the addition of a commercial dye which is mixed in with the diesel fuel.

-The difference between the Mk 1 and the Mk 1A Hawk aircraft is that, as well as removal of the centre-line tank, which contains all the smoke systems, and installing an Aden gun pod in its place, the Mk1A can also carry two AIM-9 Sidewinder air-to-air missiles, one under each wing.
+The difference between the Mk 1 and the Mk 1A Hawk aircraft is that, as well as removal of the centre-line tank, which contains all smoke systems, and installing an Aden gun pod in its place, the Mk1A can also carry two AIM-9 Sidewinder air-to-air missiles, one under each wing.